sxyu/Hexane/README.md

 ### Memory Module

 Hexane allows you to store values in variables so you can use them again later.
 These are saved in your browser and persist between sessions.
-- Left click one of the memory tiles (below the keyboard) to enter the letter into the textbox.
+- Left click one of the memory tiles (below the keypad) to enter the letter into the textbox.
 - Right click to save the current result in the calculator to the specific variable.
 - The `:=` operator Allows you to assign variables: `a := 3`